-At a manageable six hours per day the Acton Bridge to Chester canal boat holiday combines relaxation and activity, with the opportunity to see a lovely canals and countryside.
+At a manageable six hours per day on a one week cruise, the Cheshire to Chester canal boat holiday combines relaxation and activity, with the opportunity to see a lovely canals and countryside.

 First, travel southwards past old salt mines and towards Middlewich.
 Historically, Middlewich was famed for its salt production, silk, Cheshire cheese and agriculture.
 It now features a wealth of attractions including festivals, farmers’ markets and of course, canals, with three passing through the town.
 The town centre is within a stone’s through of the canal, so if you need to stock up on supplies or just fancy a quick pint, then it’s easy to moor up and walk in.